 "Right," he muttered, peering into closets and drawers as I followed him from room to room.
 He finished his inspection in the bedroom and turned to me solemnly.
 "And you remember rule number one?"

 Yes, I remembered.
 I'd read the list of rules, multiple times, somewhat amused that this was such a big deal.
 The packet they'd given me included a copy of my contract (a long, indecipherable document that said basically that I was on duty 'at any hour required' for the next two months), a confidentiality agreement (so that I wouldn't go writing a book about Young Mr. Important later on), and a lengthy background form to fill out that would prove I wasn't a hardened criminal.
 Ah, rich people.

 "He cooks, cleans, earns his own way," I answered evenly.
 "I'm here to supervise only.
 I teach him what he doesn't know, help if he needs it, but I make him do it himself or I'm fired."
 Okay, so it wasn't specifically said that way, but I'd read between the lines.
 And I must have read it right, because Mr. Davenport gave me a satisfied nod and gestured toward the doorway.

 We came back into the entry again just as the door swung open and I stepped forward with a welcoming smile, ready to introduce myself.
 The man who returned my smile was tall and dark-headed and quite good-looking, and as he set down the two bags he'd been carrying I thought to myself that such nice scenery for two months wouldn't exactly be a hardship.
 But he only took a cursory glance around, then stepped aside so that the second man could come in.
 I turned, and that's when I got my first look at my new 'student'.

 "Oh no," I exhaled, feeling my whole body go numb.
 "No, no, no no no."

-And Daniel, second son of the King and therefore third in line for the crown, set down the last two bags, smiled and extended his hand.
+And Daniel, second son of the King and therefore second in line for the crown, set down the last two bags, smiled and extended his hand.